xmlking/ngx-starter-kit/PLAYBOOK.md

 > remove all ngrx NPM pagages from package.json

+# setup your workspace to run tests with jest.
+ng generate jest
+# you may have to manually remove karma files (karma.conf.js) and dependencies from package.json

 # make sure we are up-to-date
 ng update
 # and update as suggested. e.g.,